 Annie Campbell (Director, WAFNI) also recently attended the launch of NSPCC’s Domestic Abuse Recovery and Support (DARS) toolkit.
 The £750,000 project, undertaken by NSPCC domestic abuse teams in Foyle and Belfast, builds on existing domestic abuse services across the UK.
 DARS will play a pivotal role in giving health professionals the knowledge to spot abuse within families and allow for the best possible outcomes for children.

-Women’s Aid are acutely aware of the profound impact domestic violence can have on all areas of children and young people’s lives.
-We have a long and successful history of meeting the needs of children and young people who experience domestic violence.
+Women’s Aid are acutely aware of the profound impact domestic abuse can have on all areas of children and young people’s lives.
+We have a long and successful history of meeting the needs of children and young people who experience domestic abuse.
 Recognising our expertise in this area, Women’s Aid participated in the NSPCC pilot.
 Local Women’s Aid groups will also have the opportunity to take part in training to deliver the toolkit later in the year.

 We welcome DARS as a valuable resource to raise awareness of the impact domestic abuse has on children and help prevent child abuse across Northern Ireland.